Safety Guidelines

 ·Programs and schools taking students/clients off campus for "adventure" programming similar to wilderness programming should meet wilderness program guidelines, noting specifically guideline for access to helicopter evacuation and communications (access to satellite phone and two way radio).

 ·Program is fully compliant with safety standards of therapeutic facilities in the jurisdiction where located even if the facility at issue is for some reason legally exempt from compliance with such standards.
-(This is true of some faith-based programs and some facilities licensed only as schools).
+(This is true of some faith-based programs and some behavior change facilities licensed only as schools).
 In addition to compliance with safety standards of the local jurisdiction, we ask that the school's own safety standards be adequate to meet requirements of the State of Utah.
 (We choose Utah, despite the fact that Utah standards need to be strengthened, because there has been a serious effort to set meaningful standards without creating a counter-productive burden on programs).

 ·Schools and programs meet common sense expectations of providing for the health and safety of students in the programs.